The Onigiri (Omusubi) FAQ

 • Are onigiri a Japanese invention?
 They probably are, because of the nature of Japanese style rice (slightly sticky).
 This type of rice, also called uruchimai, came into wide use around the 11th or 12th centuries, and onigiri may have come into existence then.
 In China you have steamed glutinous rice wrapped in leaves, but that’s a bit different from onigiri. (see okowa onigiri made from sticky rice)

 • Is Spam Musubi Japanese?
-Not really - it was invented in Hawaii, probably by immigrants of Japanese descent.
+Spam musubi is a product of Hawai; it was probably created by immigrants of Japanese descent.
 Spam was virtually unknown until fairly recently in much of mainland Japan.
 (Spam is fairly popular in Okinawa, which was occupied until the 1970s by the United States and still has a U.S. military base.
-It’s also very popular in South Korea.
+It's also very popular in South Korea.
 Both regions, as far as I can find out, got their Spam habit from Americans.)
-I’m sorry to say I just can’t make myself like Spam in any form—I’ve tried!
-No need to worry, there are plenty of Spam Musubi recipes online - see this one on Lunch In A Box, or this step by step on Cooking Cute.
+Personally, I just can't make myself like Spam in any form, so you won't see any spam musubi recipes on this site - sorry!
+There are plenty of spam musubi recipes online however - see this one on Lunch In A Box, or this step by step on Cooking Cute.

 Nutrition